algosup/2024-2025-project-3-quickest-path-team-1/documents/management/weeklyreport/WeeklyReport2.md

 #### b.
 Solution

 For the PgM, the team explain to him how github work.
-For the PR, because we can't delete a pull request and it was created earlier than the team create a new branch for the functional, the team has decided to merge the branch documents into the main branch.
+For the PR, because we can't delete a pull request and it was created earlier than the team create a new branch for the functional, the team decided to merge the branch documents into the main branch, assuming that the functional specifications were to be found there.

 ### 2. Pre-processing algorithm